 My approach is all about providing practical advice to enable professionals to fulfil their roles as effectively as possible.

-I will cover all policy-related aspects that are appropriate and relevant, however, my focus is always on delivering practical support that will help professionals safeguard vulnerable children and families and achieve the most positive outcomes for all.
+I will cover all policy-related aspects that are appropriate and relevant; however, my focus is always on delivering practical support that will help professionals safeguard vulnerable children and families and achieve the most positive outcomes for all.

-This approach has proved successful with the professionals I work with to date and has been praised by many schools and providers of safeguarding services.
+This approach has proved successful with the professionals I work with and has been praised by many schools and providers of safeguarding services.
 The biggest testament to my approach is the continual work I receive from clients and the constant recommendations I receive.